Stilfontein Tragedy Sparks Outrage: MACUA, ATM and SAFTU Demand Accountability for Miners' Deaths

 Read also

-He added that they would observe to see how the State acted as if it had always cared and was willing to assist the miners.
-MACUA's comment about the State not caring was also echoed by a community member, who stated that government officials showed no empathy.
+He added that they would now observe how the state acted as if it had always cared and was willing to assist the miners.
+MACUA's comment about the state not caring was also echoed by a community member, who stated that government officials showed no empathy.

 The African Transformation Movement (ATM) also laid the blame at the feet of the South African government.